fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/crawler/README.md

 Either run locally (by following steps below) or in docker container (Dockerfile)

-Dockerfile is still WIP

-TODOS: collecting sight lists for city, getting it to run properly inside container
+With docker: `docker run --name crawler image_name "['keyword','list','here']"` where the image name is the image tag you set for the configuration.

 ## AutoCrawler library
-Google, Naver multiprocess image crawler (High Quality & Speed & Customizable)
+Google multiprocess image crawler (High Quality & Speed & Customizable)

 ### How to use